 An intermediate-level course covering the fundamentals of the UNIX Operating System, including the file system, editor, and standard UNIX utilities.
 Emphasizes how the UNIX shell operates, and also presents advanced forms of utilities, regular expressions, and shell scripts.

 Credit for Prior College-Level Learning

-CompTia Network+ Certification OR TestOut Network Pro Certification must be current.
-Department faculty will verify certification(s).
-Verified certifications, and the Credit for Prior College-Level Learning application will be signed, copied, and retained in the Division Office.
+CompTia Linux+ Certification OR TestOut Linux Pro Certification OR another well-recognized, professional-level Linux industry certification.
+Certification must be current and verified by department faculty.
+Verified certification, and the Credit for Prior College-Level Learning application will be signed, copied, and retained in the School of BEPD Office.
 Students must also complete a departmental exam and a skilled demonstration.